allenyin/allen_wireless/myopen_multi/gtkclient_multi/README.md

 2. Run `./convertConfig RHA2RHD configuration.bin configuration.bin.RHD` to convert `configuration.bin` to RHD format, and save as `configuration.bin.RHD`.

 The opposite could be done with `./convertConfig RHD2RHA configuration.bin.RHD configuration.bin.RHA`.

+*Edit 1/21/2016* : The converted templates will not readily work with the other set of headstages.
+This is because the templates were created on the results of each headstage's signal chain, and the RHA signal chain has more stages than RHD signal chain.
+Therefore, some adjustment -- AGC target, threshold level and centering point would have to be adjusted.